UMD-CS-STICs/389Aspring18/projects/p1-logistic-regression/README.md

 #### Coding (20 points):

 1. Understand how the code works.
-2. (5 points) The method `train_test_split` currently both trains and tests on the entire dataset.
-Update the method to return a shuffled list of 80% training data and 20% testing data.
-You may find the `shuffle` function by sklearn to be useful here but make sure to provide the `random_state` parameter equal to kSEED.
-(You can change the percentages when experimenting but for the final submission leave it as an 80-20 split.)
-3. (5 points) Finish implementing the `predict` function that predicts the class given the feature vector and weights.
+2. (5 points) Logistic Regression: In `logreg.py`, implement the `predict` function that predicts the class given the feature vector and weights.
-3. (10 points) Finish implementing the `sg_update` function to update the weights based on the predicted class value.
+3. (5 points) Logistic Regression: In `logreg.py`, finish implementing the `sg_update` function to update the weights based on the predicted class value using SGD.
+4. (5 points) Perceptron: In `perceptron.py`, implement the `predict` function that predicts the class given the feature vector and weights.
+5. (5 points) Perceptron: In `perceptron.py`, finish implementing the `sg_update` function to update the weights based on the predicted class value using SGD.

+The accuracy of both models should be above 70% for full credit.

 #### Analysis (10 points):

+Questions (1-4) refer to the logistic regression model.
 1. What is the role of the learning rate?
 2. How many passes over the data do you need to complete?
 3. What words are the best predictors of each class?
 How (mathematically) did you find them?
 4. What words are the poorest predictors of classes?
 How (mathematically) did you find them?
+5. What is an advantage of the perceptron algorithm compared to logistic regression?

 #### Extra credit: